D.E.S.S.E.R.T. Extends Life 7 Steps to Anti-Aging

 - Increased stress hormone levels with reduced natural anabolic steroids such as human growth hormone and testosterone.

 Take the Epworth Sleepiness Scale to measure your level of fatigue.

 Stress reduction is vital to longevity and quality of life.
-A personal health assessment can help determine if you need depression and anxiety help, adrenal hormone balancing, or further counseling.
+A personal health assessment can help determine if you need depression and anxiety help, adrenal hormone balancing, or further counselling.

 - Omega-3 fatty acids – important for brain and heart health.

 - Antioxidants – can prevent Age-Related Macular Degeneration (AMDR) but not heart disease (avoid vitamin E routinely).

 - ASA or aspirin – for high-risk heart disease but not for average-risk people.

 - Vitamin D3 – in winter and northern hemisphere, increased vitamin D supplements are needed.